OctoConsulting/epa-ds/Docs/deployment-instructions.md

 	$ cd setup-livesafe
 	$ docker-compose -f docker-compose.yml up -d

-This will start the container listening on port 80, you can specify a different port by changing docker-compose.yml file under setup-livesafe.
+This will start the container listening on port 80, you can specify a different port by changing docker-compose.yml file.
 Also, this port will have to be open and accessible on your server.

 ## Get the container ID of the image octoconsulting/epa-ds-webapp with docker ps ##
 	# docker ps